Setting up your home network just takes a few steps:

 You will need the name and password for your network.
 These are found on the bottom of your modem (sometimes they are called SSID and Key.)

 The Smart RG modem has two wireless bands: 2.4GHz and 5GHz.

 (Each band has a separate default name and password.)

-2.4Ghz Band: is best for providing Wi-Fi coverage for stationary devices that need consistent ongoing connection, such as a router.
-This band also has the broadest range throughout your home.
+2.4GHz band is best for stationary devices that need consistent ongoing connections, for example, a router.
+It also has the widest range throughout your home.

-5Ghz Band: Some devices give you the option to use this band which provides a faster speed but a smaller range.
+Some devices give you the option to use a 5GHz band which is a faster speed, but it has a smaller range.

 2. Click on Managed gateway (advanced).

 3. Login using the username admin.
 Your password is the last 4 digits of the MAC and the last 4 digits of the S/N found at the bottom of your modem.